spectrocloud/librarium/content/docs/06-integrations/00-kubernetes-edge.md

 ### Use RBAC with OIDC

 You can create a role binding that uses individual users as the subject or specify a group name as the subject to map many users to a role.
 The group name is the group assigned in the OIDC provider's configuration.
 Below is an example.
-To learn more, review [Use RBAC with OIDC](/integrations/kubernetes-edge#userbacwithoidc).
+To learn more, review [Create Role Bindings](/clusters/cluster-management/cluster-rbac/#createrolebindings).

 Assume you created a group named `dev-east-2` within an OIDC provider.
 If you configure the host cluster's Kubernetes pack with all the correct OIDC settings, you could then create a role binding for the `dev-east-2` group.